 We are looking forward to the beginning of camp!
 In an effort to give you the information you need to be ready for camp, we hope you find the Parent Handbook easy to use.
-Please know that as we get ever closer to camp, we will add any additional COVID-related protocols and information to this Handbook, if necessary, and will also send it to you as an individual compendium of information.
+Please know that as we get ever closer to camp, we will add any additional information to this Handbook, if necessary, and will also send it to you as an individual compendium of information.